mdn/stumptown-content/docs/structures/examples.md

-This document describes how examples can be authored and will be processed rendered.
-Note that this doesn't include interactive examples, which are handled separately.

-The document is in three sections:
+This document describes how examples can be authored and will be processed.
+It's in three sections:

 * **Authoring format** describes the formats used by writers to specify examples